temken/raytracer/README.md

 - [ ] Height textures
 - [ ] Print preview of image downscaled in terminal
 - [ ] Look into ogb mesh files.
+- [ ] Camera/object have dynamics property in common (velocity, Evolve(t), etc).
+Common Interface?
+- [ ] Camera should have an ONB that handles location and orientation

 ### Image ideas:
 - [ ] Light lanterns along a road in the night with nice ambient.
 Wet road, oncoming car.